maciejskorski/software_engineering/_sources/advanced_debugging.md

 ![circleci](figures/circleci.png)

 The job should install dependencies and run a minimal model (downloading binaries if necessary).
-Recycle `orbs` that are predefined building blocks and receipes from documentation.
+Best practice: recycle `orbs` that are predefined building blocks and receipes from documentation.

 An example `.circleci/config.yml` file looks like this: